Niko Price

-Nicholas Gordon "Niko" Price (born September 29, 1989) is an American mixed martial artist currently fighting in the Welterweight division of the Ultimate Fighting Championship.
+Nicholas Gordon "Niko" Price (born September 29, 1989) is an American former mixed martial artist who competed in the Welterweight division of the Ultimate Fighting Championship.

 Background

 Born and raised in Cape Coral, Florida, Price attended Mariner High School where he played linebacker for the school's football team.
 Upon graduating, Price began training in kickboxing, winning two bouts both via knockout.
 Price briefly went to college, studying criminal justice.
 He started training mixed martial arts in 2008.

 Mixed martial arts career

 Early career

 After going undefeated (9–0) as an amateur, Price made his professional MMA debut in February 2012.
 Before joining the UFC Price amassed a record of 8–0 with 7 of his 8 wins coming by stoppages.